Torndeco/pyBEscanner/README.txt

 		Edit the source *.cs
 		Enter in your server ip / port / password & compile into an exe.
 		I used http://www.csscript.net/ to create executables

+	* Some settings in servers.ini are just placeholders... and have no function yet...